 An important strategy of We Can! is community involvement.
 We Can! provides communities with a flexible, turn-key, and evidence-based program.
-Today, more than 1,600 diverse sites in the United States and 14 other countries have partnered with We Can! by registering to run programming as We Can! community sites.
-Registrants include:
+A wide range of community organizations across the country have run We Can! programs and distributed We Can! tools and messages.
+They include:

 - Hospitals and health systems

 - Public health departments